yunaranyancat/musubi/_posts/2022-12-04-running_from_debugger.md

 Basically, this function triggers an error by closing an invalid handle.
 Since this exception is likely to be caught by the debugger, the application or binary will detect the debugger's presence and continue its appropriate next course of action.

-Let's try it out.
+##Let's try it out.

 ![adf](/musubi/assets/debugmenot/final.gif)

-This is just a basic anti debugging technique and there are ways to bypass this technique.
+This may be just a basic technique, and there are ways to bypass this technique.
-However, this can be a good start to learn about anti debugging!
+However, this can be a good start to learning about anti-debugging!

 Ciao!